N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 ---

 #### But
-You just got to know us!
-NEVER guess who or where, or what I could be ;) They're watching.
+You just got into: where?
+NEVER guess who or who'all, or what N1X could be ;) They're watching.
 They're logging.
 Oh did I mention 'they'?